 We get it, it’s your wedding day.
 You’ve planned it, you’ve paid for it, and almost everything should be to your liking (operative word almost).
 One thing you might not have control over is what your bridesmaids decide to do to their appearance before your wedding—like getting a haircut.
 And one bride just learned that wedding truth the hard way.

 A soon-to-be bridesmaid asked Reddit’s Am I the A**hole thread if she was in the wrong for cutting her long hair before her sister-in-law’s wedding.
 “I've been growing my hair for years and got tired of it.
-Yesterday, I went from hair down past my butt and had it cut into a short cut, like a pixie,” the original poster wrote.
+Yesterday, I went from hair down past my waist and had it cut into a short cut, like a pixie,” the original poster wrote.

 She even went on to share the sweet reason why she decided to cut it all off.
 “I cut so much of it because I donated to an organization called Wigs for Kids; they make wigs for free for children with cancer and alopecia,” she explained.
 “Overall, I donated 48 inches of hair.
 I absolutely love it, the hair stylist said it was perfect for my face shape, my fiancé loves it, it's been such a confidence booster.”